What is CPC?

 Both Facebook and Google offer audience demographics reports that can help you do this.

-Another way to improve your relevance score is to put more thought into your messaging and imagery used in your ads.
-Utilize A/B testing to see what really works for your audience
+Another way to improve your relevance score is to put more thought into the messaging and imagery used in your ads.
+Use A/B testing to see what really works for your audience.

-Lastly, a bonus tip is to increase your click-through rates!
+This will help you increase your click-through rates.
 This is true for both Google Ads quality scores and Facebook relevance scores.

-A higher expected CTR will raise your quality score, but on Facebook where you’re charged per thousand impressions, a higher click-through rate will reduce in lower CPCs.
+A higher expected CTR will raise your quality score, but on Facebook where you’re charged per thousand impressions, a higher click-through rate will help lower CPCs.

 For more on how to raise your quality score, read my full article here.